Querying can be optimised for time, space efficiency, and concurrency of queries.

 • and vacuuming, and handling concurrency with transactions and locks ensures efficient and reliable database performance.

-Timing Queries:
+Timing Querying:

 • Use .timer on to measure query execution time and identify slow queries.